 Your doctor will let you know when it’s safe to resume your normal activities but usually it’s at least 4-6 weeks after giving birth.

-How to properly care for your c-section incision
+How to care for your c-section wound (and avoid infection)

 There’s usually not much to do with your c-section incision.
 The less you mess with it, the less you have to worry about infection.